ycechungAI/goose/documentation/blog/2025-06-16-multi-model-in-goose/index.md

 Not every task needs a genius.
 And not every step should cost a fortune.

-That's something we've learned the hard way while scaling Goose, our open source AI agent.
-The same model that's great at unpacking a gnarly planning request might totally fumble a basic shell command—or worse, it might burn through your token budget doing it.
+That's something we've learned while scaling Goose, our open source AI agent.
+The same model that's great at unpacking a planning request might totally fumble a basic shell command, or worse - it might burn through your token budget doing it.

 So we asked ourselves: what if we could mix and match models in a single session?